 12.6.19 RSNA rekeying

 (….existing texts…)

 When both ends of the link support extended (#3493)key IDs for individually addressed frames, it is possible to install the new PTKSA without data loss, provided the new PTKSA uses a different (#3493)key ID from the old PTKSA.
 Data loss might occur if the same (#3493)key ID is used because it is not possible to precisely coordinate (due to software processing delays) when the new key is used for transmit at one end and when it is applied to receive at the other end.
 If a different (#3493)key ID is used for the new PTKSA, then provided the new key is installed at the receive side prior to its first use at the transmit side there is no need for precise coordination.
 During the transition, received MPDUs(#3243) are unambiguously identified using the (#3493)key ID as belonging to either the old or new PTKSA. (#2128)The same (#3493)key ID shall be used for all fragments of a given MSDU.
-If management frame protection is in use, the same (#3493)key ID shall be used for all fragments of a given MMPDU.
+If management frame protection is negotiated(#7049), the same (#3493)key ID shall be used for all fragments of a given MMPDU.

 (….existing texts…)